 Protection – doesn’t leak; protects the inside and outside of the structure; provides proper drainage; keeps family safe during extreme weather

-Efficiency – proper ventilation and insulation; saves energy; lowers heating and cooling bills; helps heating and cooling unit last longer; helps prevent ice dams, possible energy efficiency tax deduction
+Efficiency – proper ventilation and insulation; saves energy; lowers heating and cooling bills; helps HVAC equipment last longer; helps prevent ice dams, possible energy efficiency tax credits

 Increased Home Value – If you’re planning to resell your home, it will be worth more with a high-quality roof.